-I’m on a permanent sabbatical, financially independent, retired – whatever label you want.
+I’m on a permanent sabbatical, financially independent, retired, or perhaps a bum – whatever label you want.
 Since the ripe old age of 29 I haven’t worked a real job.

 Back when I did most of my working life was behind a stove in restaurants.
 I would work 60 or 70 (and sometimes more) hours per week, which is normal for cooks and chefs.
 It was fun.